 Working group on euro risk-free rates

-The group will then explore possible approaches for ensuring a smooth transition to these rates, if needed in the future.
+The group will explore possible approaches for ensuring a smooth transition to these rates, if needed in the future.

 In such a case, careful transition planning by market participants will be needed to minimise disruption to markets and consumers and to safeguard the continuity of contracts to the greatest extent possible, including contracts that currently reference a term rate rather than an overnight rate.
 These tasks require the involvement of public authorities and a concerted effort by all market participants to facilitate a gradual reduction in the current reliance on interbank offered rates.